 Locating child care to maximize business opportunities or to break even stands in contrast to the public school system.
 Public schools are publicly owned and operated and public education is a legal entitlement.
 Concerted planning goes into putting schools close to where children live; often, what “close to where children live” means is regulated.
 As a result, there is a more even, equitable distribution of public schools.

 This section shows the “Timbit” effect, continuing to use postal codes as the unit of analysis.
 The maps of Toronto, Ottawa, Calgary and Montreal are reproduced below.
-(Note that a complete map of Canada is available) showing all cities and postal codes.
+(Note that a ) showing all cities and postal codes.
 These maps illustrate coverage rates by postal code prefix.
 Darker postal code areas show better coverage rates and better access to child care.
 Lighter areas show lower coverage rates, thus poorer access to child care.